 Minderoo Foundation established Fire Fund with an AU$70 million commitment to support volunteer, recovery and resilience streams of work.
 Fire Fund has allocated:

 How much money are you trying to raise?

 Minderoo Foundation Fire Fund is calling on people and organisations around the world to donate and accelerate our capacity to deliver to communities.
 Fire Fund is seeking to raise matching funds for our Volunteer and Recovery streams and AU$450 million for resilience building.

 Funds are being distributed:

 Who is eligible for funds?

-Based on community consultation, Fire Fund will consider where help is most needed and what projects or infrastructure are urgently required.
-Fire Fund is committed to providing and expediting practical support at the grassroots level so immediate needs are met in a timely manner.
-Fire Fund is committed to working alongside government to complement its role.
+Based on community consultation, we will consider where help is most needed and what projects or infrastructure are urgently required.
+We are committed to providing and expediting practical support at the grassroots level so immediate needs are met in a timely manner.
+We are committed to working alongside government to complement its role.

 We are collaborating with and assisting the many local, regional, national and international organisations that are providing relief to determine where the funds are distributed.
 We are working in collaboration with many of these organisations already.

 Our team is on the ground and regularly speaking to and working with affected communities.

 We have met with people who lost their homes, livestock, infrastructure and businesses and listened to their stories.
 Our approach is to listen to what people have suffered and respond based on their needs.
 We are delivering what people need now and in the medium and the longer term to rebuild lives and re-establish their communities for a stronger, more resilient Australia.